monroyminerodiego/UPY/3rd_quarter/Programming_Paradigms/ReadMe.md

         * exercise2.py <br> Write a Python program that takes a list of tuples, where each tuple contains a name and an age.
 Use lambda functions to sort the list by age in ascending order.

     * Prolog
-        * Task1_U4.pl <br> Implement a Prolog program that defines a family tree with at least three generations.
+        * Assignment1_Task1_U4.pl <br> Implement a Prolog program that defines a family tree with at least three generations.
 Include rules to determine sibling relationships and ancestors.
-        * Task2_U4.pl <br> Utilize collections to represent a simple database of books.
+        * Assignment1_Task2_U4.pl <br> Utilize collections to represent a simple database of books.
 Implement queries to find books by a specific author or within a certain genre.
+        * Assignment2_Task1_U4.pl <br> Develop a Prolog program that solves a Sudoku puzzle using logic programming principles.
+Use relations and constraints to ensure a valid solution.
+        * Assignment2_Task2_U4.pl <br> Implement a logical system to model a scheduling problem.
+Define constraints related to time, resources, and dependencies to find an optimal solution.

     * Study_cases.md <br> File where it gives a solution for two study cases.
 Activity made in teams